-Restores the Song Meter Mini 2 recorder to its factory default configuration.
+Restores the Song Meter Mini Bat 2 recorder to its factory default configuration.

-- Restoring factory defaults will not change the date and time of the recorder. - See Acoustic Settings Screen (page 92) for default acoustic audio settings. - The default schedule is the preset Record birds/frogs 24 hours a day.
+- Restoring factory defaults will not change the date and time of the recorder. - See Ultrasonic Settings Screen (page 43) for default ultrasonic audio settings. - See Acoustic Settings Screen (page 47) for default acoustic audio settings. - The default schedule is the preset Record bats 24 hours a day (subject to triggering).